 Although summer in the south is hot and humid, that doesn’t prevent us from spending a lot of time outside on the farm.
 Whether it’s fishing in the pond, taking care of animals, swimming in the pool, napping on the hammock, or enjoying iced tea on the porch, we do not have a shortage of outdoor areas to enjoy at Hidden Acres Farm.

 This year, more than ever, all our outdoor areas have gotten a lot of use.

 Today, I thought it would be fun to give you a little tour of our favorite outdoor spot, the front porch.
-(If you follow me on Instagram, I have saved a guided tour which includes all of our outdoor living spaces on the farm in my Highlights.)
+(If you follow me on Instagram, I have saved a guided tour that includes all of our outdoor living spaces on the farm in my Highlights.)

 Without further ado… Welcome to our front porch!
 Upon your arrival to the farmhouse, this is where you are always greeted by our family as you come up the front walkway and the stairs to our home.